-Women on the Frontier – 4/26/2014 to 4/27/2014 – Find out lots of things about the life of a woman on the frontier during this two-day interpretive and interactive event.
+Women on the Frontier – 4/21/2018 to 4/22/2018 - Learn about the life of a woman on the frontier during this two-day interpretive and interactive event.
 There will be demonstrations and hands-on learning of 18th century life skills and daily activities in the lives of women.
 On the frontier, women were frequently called upon to do many things we normally associate only with men.
 Learn how women grew crops, used flintlock guns, started fires, cast balls for guns, prepared firewood, built fence, threw tomahawks, and did other “manly” things” in addition to their usual activities.
 We invite women to participate and join in a bit of friendly competition for prizes with newly learned skills if you like.
 You can still bring along your men to cheer you on.
 You may register for this event at www.fortboonesboroughlivinghistory.org

 Fiber to Fabric on the Frontier – 5/5/2018 to 5/6/2018 – This hands-on-history event lets you participate as you learn how to turn flax and wool into fabric.
 Demonstration and activities include 18th century wool preparation (sheep shearing, cleaning, and carding); flax preparation (braking, scu tching, and hackling); spinning flax and wool; and weaving on various period looms.
 This event is free with regular admission to the fort.
 Please contact Bill Farmer at 859-527-3131 or email@example.com